Flank/flank-dashboard/docs/09_firebase_deployment.md

 DONE:

-  - Deploy Metrics application to the Firebase Hosting.
+  - Deploy Metrics application to Firebase Hosting.
+  - Deploy the Cloud Function for creating test data.

 # Results

 > What was the outcome of the project?

-The Metrics application and the Cloud function for creating test data deployed and available on the link.
+The Metrics application and the Cloud Function for creating test data are deployed and available via the links.